Content-addressable storage: History

-CAS was not originally associated with peer-to-peer applications until the 2000s, when rapidly proliferating Internet access in homes and businesses led to a large amount of computer users who wanted to swap files, originally doing so on centrally managed services like Napster.
+CAS was not associated with peer-to-peer applications until the 2000s, when rapidly proliferating Internet access in homes and businesses led to a large number of computer users who wanted to swap files, originally doing so on centrally managed services like Napster.
 However, an injunction against Napster prompted the independent development of file-sharing services such as BitTorrent, which could not be centrally shut down.
 In order to function without a central federating server, these services rely heavily on CAS to enforce the faithful copying and easy querying of unique files.
 At the same time, the growth of the open-source software movement in the 2000s led to the rapid proliferation of CAS-based services such as Git, a version control system that uses numerous cryptographic functions such as Merkle trees to enforce data integrity between users and allow for multiple versions of files with minimal disk and network usage.
 Around this time, individual users of public-key cryptography used CAS to store their public keys on systems such as key servers.

 The rise of mobile computing and high capacity mobile broadband networks in the 2010s, coupled with increasing reliance on web applications for everyday computing tasks, strained the existing location-addressed client–server model commonplace among Internet services, leading to an accelerated pace of link rot and an increased reliance on centralized cloud hosting.
 Furthermore, growing concerns about the centralization of computing power in the hands of large technology companies, potential monopoly power abuses, and privacy concerns led to a number of projects created with the goal of creating more decentralized systems.
 Bitcoin uses CAS and public/private key pairs to manage wallet addresses, as do most other cryptocurrencies.
 IPFS uses CAS to identify and address communally hosted files on its network.
 Numerous other peer-to-peer systems designed to run on smartphones, which often access the Internet from varying locations, utilize CAS to store and access user data for both convenience and data privacy purposes, such as secure instant messaging.